 Frequently Asked Questions About Reclaimed Wood

-.
-These fences can be between 6' and 12' tall and there are hundreds fo miles of them in the state of Wyoming.
-These fences make it safe to travel through the brutal winters in Wyoming.
-Watch our video
+A “Wyoming Snow Fence” is completely different.
+Wyoming snow fences control huge snow drifts from forming on highways and rural access roads.
+These wooden fences are between 6′ and 12′ tall and there are hundreds of miles of them throughout the state of Wyoming.
+These snow fences make it both safe and possible to travel during the brutal winters in Wyoming.

 What is the lead time for reclaimed wood?